-This stunning small island, the second-to-last cay in the string of small islands between Providenciales and North Caicos, has a gorgeous sandy beach and good snorkeling; it's also a good place to search for sand dollars.
-It's currently uninhabited, but looks ominous with its partially built Mandarin Oriental Resort, which was abandoned when the economy tanked—the shells of buildings can be seen for miles.
+This stunning small island, the second-to-last cay in the string of small islands between Providenciales and North Caicos, has a gorgeous sandy beach and decent snorkeling; it's also a good place to search for sand dollars.
+It's uninhabited but looks ominous with its partially built Mandarin Oriental resort, which was abandoned when the economy tanked; the shells of buildings can be seen for miles.
 It's really not worth the stop.